 As for the interior affairs, Justinian supported the Roman Law even though Byzantine population were largely pro-Greek.
 He established the Justinian Code (Codex Justinianus) in 529 AD uniting all valid imperial laws under one and thus founding the base of almost all legal systems in Europe.
 He also introduced the silk-worm culture to Europe.
 But on the other hand, his passion for building great monuments such as Hagia Sophia put the Byzantine treasure under stress and this brought high taxes damaging the trade and industry.
 Same thing happened with a heavy war taxation to support his war campaigns.

 Emperor Justinian died in 565 AD at the age of 83, after reigning for 38 years.
 He was succeeded by his nephew Justin II.
-Justinian was buried at the Church of the Holy Apostles in today's Fatih district in Istanbul, which was plundered by the Crusaders and later destroyed by earthquakes.
+Justinian was buried at the Church of the Holy Apostles in today's Fatih district in Istanbul, which was plundered by the Crusaders, later destroyed by earthquakes, and finally a mosque was built over it by sultan Mehmed II after the conquest of Constantinople.